 The train has ergonomic seats with an individual light fitted for each seat.
 The carriages of the train feature on-board monitors and power sockets for personal computers.
 Restaurant and bar services are offered onboard.

 The executive compartment features a meeting room.
 It has 12 single reclining and revolving seats that enable passengers to adjust their position in accordance with the direction of train movement.

-The Business and Premium compartments feature lounges.
-The Business compartment also houses a silent area for the passengers who value tranquillity during travel.
+The business and premium compartments feature lounges.
+The business compartment also has a silent area for the passengers who value tranquillity during travel.